9 Dine-In Restaurant Chains That Use the Highest Quality Ingredients

 Even when a menu hinges on street food, the quality of ingredients makes all the difference.
 It's something abundantly clear at food trucks and taquerias across the country, as well as at full-service restaurants like New York-based Bartaco.

-"At Bartaco, we create menu items that are considered 'street food classics' but also incorporate fresh, high-quality ingredients that are curated by our culinary team," explains president Anthony Valletta.
+"At Bartaco, we create menu items that are considered 'street food classics' but also incorporate fresh, high-quality ingredients that are curated by our culinary team," explained president Anthony Valletta.
 "The key to most of our menu items are these standout ingredients that have fresh and bold flavors."

-Sourcing ingredients from local and regional suppliers, as Valletta says, helps ensure that everything is of the highest quality possible.
+Sourcing ingredients from local and regional suppliers, as Valletta said, helps ensure that everything is of the highest quality possible.
 "Additionally, our vendors go through a vigorous vetting process by our culinary and operations team and are among the highest-rated, which further ensures our use of top-notch ingredients."

 In Bartaco's dishes, the kitchens use minimal ingredients so as to really showcase the quality and integrity of the food.
 "For example, we typically build our tacos with three ingredients only.
 This allows us to challenge our culinary team to procure the best-in-class ingredients for our dishes, as we do not mask mid-quality ingredients in them."